-Communities should proactively partner with their adjacent communities to address and negotiate what’s in the works and where in order to determine growth boundaries and cooperative annexation policies.
+Communities should proactively partner with their adjacent communities to address and negotiate what’s in the works and where to determine growth boundaries and cooperative annexation policies.
 Of course, resolution might not be easy.
 But at the very least, by having these conversations upfront, municipalities show their willingness to work together and desire to create a fully formed comprehensive plan.

-In the end, compromise will save inefficient use of political capital and tax dollars in the interest of each adjacent municipality, and may just lead to additional cost saving measures such as consolidation of public services and inter-local agreements, among others.
+In the end, compromise will save inefficient use of political capital and tax dollars in the interest of each adjacent municipality and may lead to additional cost-saving measures such as consolidation of public services and inter-local agreements, among others.

-The new generation of comprehensive planning hinges on proactively uncovering how we’re going to pay for plan implementation (in addition to the individual projects that are necessary for the land use development strategy to be achieved), while laying the groundwork for future land use and development.
+The new generation of comprehensive planning hinges on proactively uncovering how we will pay for plan implementation (in addition to the individual projects necessary for the land use development strategy to be achieved), while laying the groundwork for future land use and development.

 Those who are proactive, apply critical decision making, and consider issues such as tax rate and levy impacts as well as dollars required – on the front end – will reap the benefits from a “getting projects completed” perspective.
 They will also incite community pride, prosperity, and economic growth.

 Dan Botich is an associate and Senior Economic Development Professional serving the SEH footprint for professional services.
 Dan is also an adjunct professor for a regional college instructing finance management to master's degree candidates.
-Dan understands the importance of thinking beyond the "traditional" in comprehensive planning, and would be happy to speak further how you can create a more strategic comprehensive plan.
-Contact Dan
+Dan understands the importance of thinking beyond the "traditional" in comprehensive planning and would be happy to speak further about how you can create a more strategic comprehensive plan.